 Countless motion pictures have been made involving Santa Claus --- some of which have been known to exhibit a cynical, sometimes dark demeanor.
 These 'cynical' pictures have presented Santa, at best, as a victim [i.e., Gremlins (1984)]; or, at worst, as a serial killer [the controversial Silent Night, Deadly Night, also from 1984].
 In addition, an innumerable amount of short subjects, both in live-action and animation, have been produced which feature Santa.
 All of these, wisely, have presented the Jolly Old Elf in a significantly positive vein.
-Here now are some of the major milestones, to date, of Santa Claus' movie resume:
+Here are the major milestones, to date, of Santa Claus' movie resume:

-1898 London --- George A. Smith produces the first major feature film entirely about Santa Claus.
+1898 London: George A. Smith produces the first major feature film entirely about Santa Claus.
 Entitled Santa Claus or The Visit of Santa Claus, the 75-foot-long feature uses trick photography to depict the traditional elements associated with Santa.

-1900 Paris --- Georges (Trip to the Moon) Melies produces a mammoth, 520-foot-long feature, Le Reve de Noel (The Christmas Dream).
+1900 Paris: Georges (Trip to the Moon) Melies produces a mammoth, 520-foot-long feature, Le Reve de Noel (The Christmas Dream).
 It contains approximately 20 sequences featuring le Pere Noel.

 1905 Edwin S. Porter directs the first American-made feature film about Santa, an adaptation of Clement Clarke Moore's 'Twas the Night Before Christmas.
 The feature is 800 feet long, the longest-rolling such feature of that time, and involves special effects which utilize tabletop trick photography.

-1912 London --- Leedham Bantock becomes the first film actor to be identified as having portrayed Santa Claus.
+1912 London: Leedham Bantock becomes the first film actor to be identified as having portrayed Santa Claus.
 The film in which Bantock appears, again titled simply Santa Claus, includes scenes photographed in a limited, two-tone color process.

-1926 London --- George Cooper directs a stage-on-film play about Santa which uses a primitive sound recording system.
+1926 London: George Cooper directs a stage-on-film play about Santa which uses a primitive sound recording system.

-1927 Hollywood --- Warner Bros. breaks the sound-on-film barrier forever with Al Jolson as The Jazz Singer.
+1927 Hollywood: Warner Bros. breaks the sound-on-film barrier forever with Al Jolson as The Jazz Singer.

 1932 Walt Disney's Silly Symphony Santa's Workshop is released; Wilfred Jackson directs this delightful animated short.